learn-co-curriculum/python-p4-iam-putting-it-all-together-lab/README.md

 - `instructions` that is a `String` type.
 - `minutes_to_complete` that is an `Integer` type.

-Add validations for the `Recipe` model:
+Add database constraints for the `Recipe` model:

+Your `Recipe` model should also:

-- `title` must be present.
+- constrain the `title` to be present.
-- `instructions` must be present and at least 50 characters long.
+- constrain the `instructions` to be present and at least 50 characters long.

 Run the migrations after creating your models.
-You'll need to run `flask db init` before running `flask db revision autogenerate` or `flask db migrate` and `flask db upgrade`.
+You'll need to run `flask db init` before running `flask db revision autogenerate` or `flask db upgrade`.

 Ensure that the tests for the models are passing before moving forward.
 To run the tests for _only_ the model files, run: